Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
+With no annotations, the description carries the full burden.
 It discloses that title column text is stored on the row paragraph block and that select columns auto-create options by label.
-This adds meaningful behavioral context beyond the schema.
+However, it does not mention side effects, authorization requirements, error handling, or what happens if columns are missing.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.